sslrlworkshop/sslrlworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We invite both short (4 page) and long (8 page), anonymized submissions in the ICLR format that develop algorithms, benchmarks, and ideas to allow reinforcement learning agents to learn more effectively by making self-supervised predictions about their environment.
+      We invite both short (4 page) and long (8 page), anonymized submissions in the <a href="https://github.com/ICLR/Master-Template/raw/master/archive/iclr2021.zip">ICLR LaTeX format</a> that develop algorithms, benchmarks, and ideas to allow reinforcement learning agents to learn more effectively by making self-supervised predictions about their environment.
 More concretely, we welcome submissions around, but not necessarily limited to, the following broad questions:
     </p>
     <p>
           <ul>